ucsd-cse230-np/web/lectures/03-haskell-types.md

 But wait, if `List` is a *type-constructor* then what is its "type"?

-- A *kind* is the "type" of a type.
+- A *kind* is the "type" of a type constructor.

 ```haskell
 >>> :kind Int